-We decided to start with AST because it is included in all of our chemistry panels, and it can be a tricky analyte to interpret at times.
-Elevations in AST can mean many things, and therefore it has to be interpreted thoughtfully and in the context of the patient.
+We decided to start with aspartate aminotransferase (AST) because it is included in all of our chemistry panels, and it can be a tricky analyte to interpret at times.
+Increases in AST activity can mean many things, and therefore it has to be interpreted in the context of the patient for a better diagnostic evaluation.

 AST is not organ specific and can be found throughout the body in all species.1,2 Skeletal muscle contains the highest AST concentration, but it can be found in cardiac muscle as well.
 1–5